negarhonarvar/Machine-Learning/README.md

 Provided with a dataset named strokes.csv, which includes information about individuals and their stroke history, our code implemented these steps:

 a.
-Perform preprocessing operations according to the problem's objective.
+Performing preprocessing operations according to the problem's objective.
 b.
-Split the data into training and test sets with an appropriate ratio.
+Splited the data into training and test sets with an appropriate ratio.
 c.
-Train a suitable model using the SVM algorithm from the sklearn library.
+Trained a suitable model using the SVM algorithm from the sklearn library.

 Further details and results are provided within the notebook.